 - 1. During the competition, a qualified doctor or First Aide must be present. - 2.
 Only a doctor or First Aide who has been appointed by the organization can enter the match area. - 3.
 If a competitor sustains one or more injuries during a match that were not inflicted by the opponent and these injuries do not allow him/her to continue the match, and he/she requests to top the match, then he/she loses the match.
-The score will then be decided as '6-0' in favour of their opponent. - 4.
+The score at the moment the match it stopped will remain. - 4.
 If both competitors are injured at the same time and cannot continue the match, the match will remain undecided. - 5.
 When a competitor is injured and the doctor or First Aide declares him unfit to continue the match, then the competitor may not continue.
 If the competitor goes against this advice and wants to continue, he/she will be disqualified. - 6.
 An injured competitor who wins a match because their opponent is disqualified may not continue the competition without positive advice from a doctor or First Aide.
 If a competitor is injured a second time and wins the match due to their opponent being disqualified, they will be excluded from further competition. - 7.
 If a competitor is injured, the referee will immediately stop the match and help the injured competitor.
-At the same time, the doctor or First Aide will be called for. - 8.
+At the same time, the doctor or First Aide will be called for.
+A doctor or First Aide can only come to the match area two times per match per participants.
+If he is being called for the third time the match will be stopped and the score will remain as it was.
+If it decided that there was ill intent, then that person will be disqualified and it will result in a 6-0 win for the opponent. - 8.
 If a competitor, after consulting the referee and the doctor, is found to be incapable of continuing the match due to the injury or any other reason, then the referee will stop the match and withdraw the contestant.
 The blame for the injury will be deciding for the outcome of the match. - 9.
 If a competitor is groggy and laying on the floor and unable to stand up within 10 seconds, then he/she will be judged as medically unconscious.
 For health protection reasons, the competitor will be taken from the tournament and will undergo a medical examination. - 10.
 If an accident happens caused by an external situation ('force majeure'), the match will, after consulting the head-referee, be cancelled or delayed.
 In cases of 'force majeure' the head-referee will make the final decision in conjunction with the competition organization.